the-laurel/marks/guides/SetUp.md

      :::

 - To now on, let's refer to this number as **laurel-key**
-- **Note**: The Laurel cryptocurrency uses the same technology as Etherium, but does not have a monetary value.
-The only way of trade this coin is earning it doing volunteer work (and if it has monetary value, the work will be paid, and Laurel will become just another cryptocurrency)
+- **Note**: The Laurel cryptocurrency uses the same technology as Ethereum, but does not have a monetary value.
+The only way of trade this coin is earning it doing volunteer work (the value of one Laurel is one minute of your service doing good to others/ the world)

-2. Connect the Etherium Wallet with our test network named **The Laurel: Rinkeby** - In the Metamask extension, change the network, as the image below:
+2. Connect the Ethereum Wallet with our test network named **The Laurel: Rinkeby** - In the Metamask extension, change the network, as the image below:
    :::center
    :Image[]{src="https://github.com/the-laurel/marks/blob/main/assets/change-network.PNG?raw=true"}
    :::